EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 "How does an eviction affect my credit score?
 Does it affect my credit report or other consumer reports?"

-"An eviction normally doesn’t directly affect the credit score, but outstanding debts could show up in your credit report, including late rent payments and late fees that are owed."
+"An eviction doesn’t directly affect the credit score, but outstanding debts could show up in your credit report, including late rent payments and late fees that are owed."

 "Evictions can appear though in other consumer reports and make it harder to apply for a rental unit in the future, as landlords check your history as a renter."